lgatto/TeachingMaterial/missing/README.md

 ![Identification transfer](../img/Fig6-EMRTmatching.png)

 ## Imputation

+> Missing values are a genuine issue in label-free quantitative
+> proteomics.
+Recent works have surveyed the different statistical
+> methods to conduct imputation and have compared them on real or
+> simulated datasets, and recommended a list of missing value
+> imputation methods for proteomics application.
+Although insightful,
+> these comparisons do not account for two important facts: (i)
+> depending on the proteomics dataset, the missingness mechanism may
+> be of different natures, and (ii) each imputation method is devoted
+> to a specific type of missingness mechanism.
+As a result, we believe
+> that the question at stake is not to find the most accurate
+> imputation method in general, but instead, the most appropriate
+> one.
+In this article, we describe a series of comparisons that
+> support our views: for instance, we show that a supposedly
+> *under-performing* method (i.e. giving baseline average results), if
+> applied at the *appropriate* time in the data processing pipeline
+> (before or after peptide aggregation) on a dataset with the
+> *appropriate* nature of missing values, can outperform a blindly
+> applied, supposedly *better performing* method (i.e. the reference
+> method from the state-of-the-art).
+This leads us to formulate few
+> practical guidelines, regarding the choice and the application of an
+> imputation method in a proteomics context.

 It is of course possible to impute missing values.
 This is however not a straightforward thing, as is likely to dramatically fail when a high